 - Jobseeker’s Allowance

 You could also get an Income Support ‘premium’ - this is extra money based on your circumstances, for example if:

 Use a benefits calculator to work out how much you can get.

 The benefit cap

 Some individual benefits are not affected, but it may affect the total amount of benefit you get.

 How you’re paid

 Payments are usually made every 2 weeks.

-All benefits, pensions and allowances are paid into an account, eg a bank account.
+All benefits, pensions and allowances are paid into your bank, building society or credit union account.